Asem7Yousry/Geek_lap_task/README.md

 ## comit 8_ create a simple ui to be easy for user to use scraping method.
 - by using Tkinter module in python we developed a simple UI for scraping tool.
 - in UI there are 2 entries to enter a symbol and interval time as a method argument .

+## comit 8_ make some details more for entry of interval time.
+- make 2 buttons to increase and decrease time by 10 second .